patchoo/patchoo/README.md

 ### DISCLAIMER: USE AT YOUR OWN RISK! ###

 *The documentation is sparse, the code isn't pretty and it shouldn't be written in bash but it works!
-I am not a professional programmer, but I do think I have nailed the workflows and user experience.
+I am not a programmer, I'm just a lowly systems engineer that's kludged a few scripts, but I do think I have nailed the workflows and user experience.
 It probably should be re-written in Python once I am more comfortable.
-It's released on GitHub so you can help!*
+It's here on GitHub so you can help!*

 Requirements
 ------------
 * CocoaDialog 3.x
 * JAMF Casper (developed & tested on 9.22)
-* http enabled dist points / JDS (policy within policy)
+* http enabled dist points or JDS (policy within policy doesn't play nice with fileshare based CDPs)
 * OSX (10.6-10.9)
 * *A big bunch of Macs!*